-And since I am recommending products, these are the awesome containers I use to store my macarons in the freezer.
+These are the containers I use to store my macarons in the fridge or freezer.

-And if you want to check out some more of my Vegan desserts, here are some other recommendations you may life if you enjoy vegan baking:
+And if you want to check out some more of my Vegan desserts, here are some other recommendations you may love if you enjoy vegan baking:

 - Vegan S’mores Donuts

 - Blueberry Pineapple Vegan Donuts

 - Vegan Cannoli